 Over these years, at least since the Windows 7 era, we’ve seen several cases where the system logs you off when clicking on the Shutdown or Hibernate option in the Start menu.
-The problem may be seen in Windows 8 or Windows 10 computers as well.
-Some users have indicated that the problem occurred after installing Windows 10 v1903.
+The problem may be seen in Windows 8, Windows 10, or 11 systems as well.

-What causes Windows to log off the user instead when shutdown or hibernate option is used?
+What causes Windows to log off the account instead when the shutdown or hibernate option is used?

 During hibernation, Windows reads the contents in the memory and dumps it into a file named hiberfil.sys on the system drive’s root.
-The crash dump feature uses the same technology to dump the memory contents to a file (.dmp) in your hard disk in the aftermath of a system crash.
+The crash dump feature uses the same technology to dump the memory contents to a file (.dmp) on your hard disk after a system crash.
 Both hibernate and crash dump features use a special filter driver named

-dumpfve.sys to do the task of dumping the memory to file.
+dumpfve.sys to do the task of dumping the memory to a file.

 dumpfve.sys is mentioned in the following registry key, in a REG_MULTI_SZ value named